Claire Rosinkranz

-Claire Rosinkranz (born January 2, 2004) is an American singer and songwriter from California.
-After releasing her music on social media, Rosinkranz was signed to Republic Records at the age of 16.
-She had her breakthrough in 2020 with her single "Backyard Boy" from her debut EP BeVerly Hills BoYfRiEnd, and released her debut studio album Just Because on October 6, 2023.
+Claire Rosinkranz (born January 2, 2004) is an American singer-songwriter from Southern California.
+She had her breakthrough in 2020 with her single "Backyard Boy" from her debut extended play, Beverly Hills Boyfriend.
+Blending alternative, blues, and pop influences, Rosinkranz wrote Beverly Hills Boyfriend during the COVID-19 quarantine, and later released her debut studio album, Just Because, in 2023.
+She released her second studio album, My Lover, on February 13, 2026.